SomerEsat/ethereum-staking-guides/README.md

 ufw allow 3000/tcp
 ```

 Allow RDP - Allows connection to the server over RDP (port 3389).
 This is so we can (optionally) remote into the server and run the Prysm clients (beacon and validator).
-We will configure a minimal desktop environment for our server below.
+We will configure a minimal desktop environment for the server below.

 ```
 ufw allow 3389/tcp